 Goals Supported Housing Rehabilitation Housing Rehabilitation

-Needs Addressed Housing Rehabilitation Housing Rehabilitation
+Needs Addressed Housing Rehabilitation

 Funding CDBG: \$20,000

 Description HUD Matrix Code: 15

-Target Date 8/31/2021
+Target Date8/31/2021 8/31/2021

 Estimate the number and type of families that will benefit from the proposed activities 550 person

 Location Description 210 Chestnut Street, Roselle, NJ

-Planned Activities This project is designed to ensure that residences/business comply with the Board of Ordinances.
+the Board of Ordinances.
+The that promote/maintain clear be used to pay the Code End funds are not sufficient to co mission of promoting/maint living/working conditions o This project is designed to ensure that residences/business comply with the Board of Ordinances.
 These Ordinances address Quality of Life Issues that promote/maintain clean environment for all citizens.
 The funds will be used to pay the Code Enforcement Officer.
 Presently, the allocated funds are not sufficient to cover the amount of time needed to fulfill the mission of promoting/maintaining safe/desirable living/working conditions on a 12 month year long basis.
 Reference Local Redevelopment & Housing Law 40A:12-1 & 40A;12A-5

 89 Project Name Union County Economic Development

 Target Area Countywide

 Goals Supported Economic Development

 Needs Addressed Economic Development

 Funding CDBG: \$155,000

-Description HUD Matrix Code: 18B
+Description HUD Matrix Code: 18B HUD Matrix Code: 18B

-Target Date 8/31/2021
+Target Date 8/31/2021 8/31/2021

 Estimate the number and type of families that will benefit from the proposed activities 15 persons & 30 businesses

-Location Description 75 Chestnut Street, Cranford, NJ

-Planned Activities CDBG Funds are provided to the Union County Economic Development Corporation, a 501(C)(3) organization to: (A)-Provide technical assistance to business.
+Location Description 75 Chestnut Street, Cranford, NJ Corporation, a 501(C)(3) orga to business.
+(B)-administer lo is \$155,000.00 with \$93,000 \$62,000 for loan administrati with the public benefits tests include a "CDBG cost per job" and financial assistance by th retention, expansion and attr CDBG Funds are provided to the Union County Economic Development Corporation, a 501(C)(3) organization to: (A)-Provide technical assistance to business.
 (B)-administer loan program.
 The total budget for UCEDC is \$155,000.00 with \$93,000 for technical assistance component and \$62,000 for loan administration.
 The UCEDC must ensure compliance with the public benefits tests delineated at 24CFR570.209(b); which include a "CDBG cost per job" standard.
 The provision of the technical and financial assistance by the UCEDC is designed to stimulate business retention, expansion and attraction, as well as the employment of low and moderate-income persons.

-90 Project Name Freeholder Initiative Program

-Target Area Countywide

-Goals Supported Economic Development

-Needs Addressed Economic Development

-Funding CDBG: \$50,000

-Description HUD Matrix Code: TBD

-Target Date 8/31/2021

-Estimate the number and type of families that will benefit from the proposed activities 6,800 persons

-Location Description TBD

-Planned Activities Freeholder Initiative funds will go towards a CDBG eligible activity

-91 Project Name CDBG Program Administration (20%)

-Target Area Countywide
+90 Project Name Freeholder Initiative Program Target Area Countywide Goals SupportedEconomic DevelopmentNeeds AddressedEconomic DevelopmentFundingCDBG: \$50,000 Economic Development Economic Development CDBG: \$50,000 Description HUD Matrix Code: TBD Target Date 8/31/2021 Estimate the number and type of families that will benefit from the proposed activities 6,800 persons Location Description TBD Planned Activities Freeholder Initiative funds will go towards a CDBG eligible activity 91 Project Name CDBG Program Administration (20%) Target Area Countywide